lindngo/amazon-alexa/README.md

 However, I thought it was strange that toys and games were on this list.
 This is because in order to purchase toys and games, the customer must know what specific product they want to tell Alexa to add to cart.
 For instance, a customer can't tell Alexa "to add a Nintendo Switch game to my cart" because there are hundreds of Nintendo Switch games.
 As a result, the customer must know the specifics of this purchase, like by saying "Alexa, add the Nintendo Switch Mario Party 8 game to my cart".
 This led to me to hypothesize that children are ordering toys and games over Alexa.

-Next, I calculated the cancellation and return rates for each of the product categories.
+Next, I calculated the cancellation and return rates for each product category.

 ![image](https://github.com/lindngo/amazon-alexa/assets/63205351/89ab489a-bc64-4a2c-b57e-61cac778dba4)